Ducey signs bill requiring ‘strict compliance’ for citizen initiatives

 “This commonsense legislation preserves the integrity of the (initiative) process by ensuring that those seeking to make lasting changes to our laws comply with current laws,” he said.

-But Arizona Republican Party Chairman Jonathan Lines, in a newsletter Friday to party faithful, praised the GOP-controlled Legislature for enacting something that “would make it possible for ballot initiatives to be thrown out for minor errors regarding language and paperwork” – precisely what Democrats charged during several hours of debate this week over the measure.
+Arizona Republican Party Chairman Jonathan Lines, in a newsletter Friday to party faithful, said the GOP-controlled Legislature enacted something that “would make it possible for ballot initiatives to be thrown out for minor errors regarding language and paperwork” – precisely what Democrats charged during several hours of debate this week over the measure.

+However, party spokeswoman Torunn Sinclair said Lines was just repeating what had been written in a news story and it does not reflect his views on the bill.

 The change to “strict compliance” is not academic.